Thanks for printing! Don't forget to come back to Chick-fil-A Foundation for fresh articles!

 At Junior Achievement Location

-In 2015, Junior Achievement of Georgia introduced JA Academy, an immersive school-within-a-school designed to help high school students learn how to practically solve real-life challenges, with some help from the local business community.
-The Chick-fil-A Foundation is proud to be a corporate partner of JA Academy at Banneker High School and to serve as the lead partner of JA Academy at Frederick Douglass High School.
+In 2015, Junior Achievement of Georgia introduced 3DE (formerly JA Academy), an immersive school-within-a-school designed to help high school students learn how to practically solve real-life challenges, with some help from the local business community.
+The Chick-fil-A Foundation is proud to be a corporate partner of 3DE at Banneker High School and to serve as the lead partner of 3DE at Frederick Douglass High School.